Buffalo shooter's prior threat, hospital stay face scrutiny

 A lengthy statement circulating online, attributed to Gendron, outlined a racist ideology rooted in a belief that the United States should belong only to white people.

-Screenshots purporting to be from the broadcast appear to show a racial slur targeting Black people scrawled on his rifle.

-Authorities said he shot, in total, 11 Black people and two white people Saturday.
+Authorities said he shot, in total, 11 Black people and two white people.

-“This individual came here with the express purpose of taking as many Black lives as he possibly could,” Buffalo Mayor Byron Brown said at a news conference Sunday.
+“This individual came here with the express purpose of taking as many Black lives as he possibly could,” Buffalo Mayor Byron Brown said Sunday.

 Associated Press reporters Robert Bumsted in Buffalo, Michael Hill in Albany, New York, Travis Loller in Nashville and Jake Bleiberg in Dallas contributed reporting.
 Balsamo reported from Washington.